-Wendy Guy - Ms. Guy has served as our Chief Administrative Officer since October 4, 2017 and has more than 20 years of experience in business operations.
-She has worked closely with Dr. Young in the past in corporate management and operations, human resources, and finance roles.
+Wendy Guy - Ms. Guy has served as our Chief Administrative Officer since October 4, 2017.
+She has over 20 years of experience in business operations, management, contracts, human resources recruiting, and finance roles.
 From 2009 to 2014, Ms. Guy was employed at Questcor Pharmaceuticals (acquired by Mallinckrodt Pharmaceuticals in 2014) as Senior Manager, Business Operations in charge of the Maryland Office for Questcor.
 During the five years she spent at Questcor, she built a dynamic administrative and contracts team, grew the Maryland Office from two employees to just under 100, and expanded the facility from 1,200 sq. ft. to 15,000 sq. ft.
 Prior to her position at Questcor, Ms. Guy was Senior Manager, U.S. Operations of AGI Therapeutics, plc.
 In this role, she was responsible for the day-to-day business and administrative operations of the company.
 Previously, she held multiple senior level positions with the Strategic Drug Development Division of ICON, GloboMax, and Mercer Management Consulting.
 Ms. Guy received an A.A. from Mount Wachusett Community College.

-Patrick Lin - Mr. Lin has served as our Chief Business & Strategy Officer since October 4, 2017 and has over 20 years of financing and investing experience in the Biopharm Sector.
+Patrick Lin - Mr. Lin has served as our Chief Business & Strategy Officer since October 4, 2017 and has over 30 years of financing and investing experience in the Biopharm Sector.
 He is founder and, for more than 15 years, Managing Partner of Primarius Capital, a family office that manages public and private investments focused on small capitalization companies.
-For 10 years prior to forming Primarius Capital, Mr. Lin worked at several Wall Street banking and brokerage firms including Robertson Stephens & Co., E\Offering, and Goldman Sachs & Co.
-Mr. Lin was Co-Founding Partner of E\Offering.
-Mr. Lin received an MBA from Kellogg Graduate School of Management, and M.S. in Engineering Management, and a BSBA from the University of Southern California.
+For 10 years prior to forming Primarius Capital, Mr. Lin worked at several Wall Street banking and brokerage firms including Robertson Stephens & Co., EOffering, and Goldman Sachs & Co.
+Mr. Lin was Co-Founding Partner of EOffering.
+Mr. Lin received an MBA from Kellogg Graduate School of Management, an M.S. in Engineering Management, and a BS from the University of Southern California.